pdgetrf/ArktosEdge/meeting-notes/Edge-SIG-Weekly-Meeting-Notes.md

   - 2nd brown bag: Communication & Presentation
   - Information sharing: Mizar tooling for the Arktos team
   - Community: UW Bothell CSS talks on our edge, possible project cooperation with grad students.
 Internship opportunities too.

+### Notes
+- Manage cluster management at the infra level (),
+- Security as a goal
+- serverless design